 Further information available from the school office.

-Admission Criteria for Reception and Junior Admissions 2016
+Admission criteria for Reception and Junior pupils.

 When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan or statement of special educational needs naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order: